Cathkin Park (1872–1903): History

 The ground's highest league attendance of 16,000 was set on 19 August 1899 when Rangers visited, with the visitors winning 5–1.
 This was equalled for another game against Rangers on 28 September 1901, this time the game ending 2–2.
 In June 1902 the final of the first major Anglo-Scottish club competition, the British League Cup, took place at Cathkin (att: 10,000), won by Celtic against Rangers 3–2 after extra time.

 At the end of the 1902–03 season the club left the original Cathkin Park to move to a new ground.
 Queen's Park had built a new stadium to replace their leased Hampden Park ground – which was about 500 yards south of Cathkin – but had also named the new stadium Hampden Park.
 Third Lanark took over the older Hampden, renaming it New Cathkin Park, although it later became known as simply Cathkin Park.
-Third Lanark's final league game at the old Cathkin Park was played on 4 April 1903, with the club losing 1–0 to Dundee.
+Third Lanark's final league game at the old Cathkin Park was played on 4 April 1903, losing 1–0 to Dundee.
 However, the final league match played at the ground was played on 17 October 1903, when Queen's Park used it as a home ground for their game against Partick Thistle (a 1–1 draw) as the new Hampden Park was not yet ready.
-After the new Hampden opened, Third Lanark used it for much of the 1903–04 season (which ended with them winning the league title) whilst building work was carried out at New Cathkin Park.
+After the new Hampden opened, Third Lanark used it for much of the 1903–04 season (which ended with them winning the league title) whilst building work was carried out at New Cathkin Park – the clubs failed to reach an arrangement over the sale of the existing fixtures, these were removed by Queen's Park and an almost entirely new stadium was constructed, with the grandstand at the old ground (relatively new, having been installed in 1891) relocated to the new site.

-The site of the original Cathkin Park was subsequently used for housing.
+The site of the original Cathkin Park – approximately at the junction of Warren Street and Boyd Street – was subsequently used for housing.